-In the United Kingdom, it is possible to challenge the decisions of national public authorities, such as the MHRA or NICE, by judicial review.
+It is possible to challenge the decisions of national public authorities, such as the MHRA or NICE, by judicial review.
 This is a procedure by which courts examine the decisions, actions or failures to act of a public body, subject to general principles of administrative law.
 Before seeking judicial review, the applicant must have exhausted all other avenues of redress, such as internal or administrative appeal procedures.
-In addition, the relevant act and body must: be amenable to review; the claimant must have 'sufficient interest in the matter to which the application relates', 23 or legal standing; and the claim must be commenced 'promptly and in any event not later than three months after the grounds to make the claim first arose'.24
+In addition, the relevant act and body must be amenable to review, the claimant must have 'sufficient interest in the matter to which the application relates', 26 or legal standing, and the claim must be commenced 'promptly and in any event not later than three months after the grounds to make the claim first arose'.
+27

-The grounds for judicial review are constantly evolving but, in general, the courts will consider whether decisions or acts of a public body are illegal, irrational or procedurally $unfair.^{25}$
+The grounds for judicial review are constantly evolving but, in general, the courts will consider whether decisions or acts of a public body are illegal, irrational or procedurally unfair.28